 "The change," said Hammond, "which in these matters took place very early in our epoch, was most strangely rapid.
 People flocked into the country villages, and, so to say, flung themselves upon the freed land like a wild beast upon his prey; and in a very little time the villages of England were more populous than they had been since the fourteenth century, and were still growing fast.
-Of course, this invasion of the country was awkward to deal with, and would have created much misery, if the folk had still been under the bondage of class monopoly.
-But as it was, things soon righted themselves.
-People found out what they were fit for, and gave up attempting to push themselves into occupations in which they must needs fail.
-The town invaded the country; but the invaders, like the warlike invaders of early days, yielded to the influence of their surroundings, and became country people; and in their turn, as they became more numerous than the townsmen, influenced them also; so that the difference between town and country grew less and less; and it was indeed this world of the country vivified by the place, yet there are many towns which have become scarcely less beautiful."
+Of course, this invasion of the country was awktowns still with their streets and squares and market-places; so that it is by means of these smaller towns that we of to-day can get some kind of idea of what the towns of the older world were like; - I mean to say at their best."